hantsy/symfony-rest-sample/docs/api/postctl.md

-## Creating PostController:  Exposing your first Rest API
+## Producing RESTful API
- Follow  the REST convention, we are planning to create the following APIs to a blog system.
+ Follow  the REST convention, we are going to create the following APIs.

 * `GET  /posts`    Get all posts.
 * `GET /posts/{id}` Get a single post by ID, if not found, return status 404